Beyond eBay and Etsy: 12 Online Flea Markets You’ve Never Heard Of

 • OfferUp: In 2011, new fathers Arean van Veelen and Nick Huzar ended up with a bunch of extra stuff they didn’t need.
 They saw an opportunity and co-founded the company (with accompanying smartphone app).
 OfferUp claims to be the easiest and most dependable mobile marketplace in the U.S.

-• Facebook Marketplace: Compared to the other geezer sites so far, Facebook Marketplace is relatively new.
-Launched in 2016, the online marketplace feature is built into regular ol’ Facebook, and you can buy or sell all kinds of stuff on Marketplace, including cars and campers.
+• Facebook Marketplace: Compared to the rest of the sites on this list, Facebook Marketplace is relatively new.
+Launched in 2016, the online marketplace feature is built into regular Facebook, and you can buy or sell all kinds of stuff on Marketplace, including cars and campers.
 You can even find rental properties.
-Marketplace is locally focused, but it also supports shipping.
+Marketplace is locally focused, but it also allows for shipping if that’s your preference

 12 Online Flea Markets You Might Not Have Heard of Yet

 OK, we covered our basic-online-flea-market bases, so now it’s time to move on to the weird and wonderful ones.
-Half the fun of a traditional flea market is stumbling upon offbeat items and great deals you never would have found elsewhere.
+Half the fun of a traditional flea market is stumbling upon offbeat items and great deals you you will likely never find elsewhere.

 To replicate real flea market experience virtually, we checked out a variety of smaller online flea markets and compared inventory, prices and user experience to help you find the best deals at the digital folding table.